DataDog/integrations-core/mysql/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-If the MySQL server has the `performance_schema` database enabled and you want to collect metrics from it, the Agent's user needs one more `GRANT`.
-Check that `performance_schema` exists and run the `GRANT` if so:
+If enabled, metrics can be collected from the `performance_schema` database by granting an additional privilege:

 ```
 mysql> show databases like 'performance_schema';